 The kidneys, stomach, gall bladder and other internal organs can also sometimes cause back pain.
 This pain tends to be less associated with movement, and can come and go in waves.
 Pain from the organs is usually accompanied by other symptoms like a fever or abdominal pain.

 Serious conditions, like cancer or bone infection, are rare.
 Chiropractors are trained to rule out these conditions prior to treatment.

 Why it can hurt even if you didn’t do anything

 - How does that work? – Even the most active among us is pretty sedentary compared to what our bodies are made for.
-Any time spent sitting or lying is time that stiffness can build up in the muscles and joints in our back.
+Any time spent sitting or lying is time that stiffness and misalignment can build up in the muscles and joints in our back.